 The Marketing Plan is best for businesses that don’t need an online store but want to enhance their search engine presence.

 This plan is designed to raise your company’s online profile, boost its SEO results, and bring more visitors to your site.

-The Ecommerce Plan includes all the Marketing Plan features, plus some ecommerce features:
+The Web.com Ecommerce Plan begins at the introductory rate of $3.95 for the frist 30 days, and then becomes $20 per month afterwards.
+This plan includes all the Marketing Plan features, plus some ecommerce features:

 - Ability to sell up to 50 products in an online store

 Who Is the Ecommerce Plan Best For?